 The infrastructure around you will be shown in full 3D.
 Objects will appear either as symbols, such as vertical cylinders marking the center of an object, or as lines, pipes, and areas.
 Manholes and water inlets will be displayed as concrete cylinders or "boxes" with a colourful cover indicating the top.

 For objects located at the street level (no elevation), a base circle indicating the object base is shown.
 All objects above or below the street level will have trace lines or "bulls-eye" circles placed at the location where the object meets the surface of the road.
 The trace lines (dashed lines) help visually identify the depth and position of the underlying pipe.

 The crosshair allows users to select, and preview objects while in augmented reality.
-While the crosshair is hovering over an object, an object bubble will appear at the bottom of the screen, and the system will display:
+While the crosshair is hovering over an object, an object bubble will appear and the system will display:

 - The depth of the object (the reading appears under the object)

 - The distance to the object (the reading appears beside the object)

 Please note: Object types or serial numbers are examples of information that can be defined as the header.
 The header is defined by your company's administrator through the Admin Portal.